 Williamson, Aug.
 17 - Miss Elizabeth Johnson and Frank Van Enwyck, of Webster, were united in marriage last evening at the residence of the bride's parents, in this village by Rev. George Tyssee, pastor of the East Williamson Reformed church in the presence of forty guests.
 The bride and groom were unattended.
 The bride wore a gown of blue silk.
 An elaborate dinner was served, after which Mr. and Mrs. Van Enwyck left for a wedding trip to Illinois and Michigan.
 They will reside at Webster.

-New 8/9/03 Found by co-coordinator Martha, in the newspaper "The Post Express, Tuesday Evening, August 15, 1905," a Rochester NY (Monroe County) paper.
+Found in The Post Express, Tuesday Evening, August 15, 1905, a Rochester NY (Monroe County) newspaper.

 Death of Martin Sauer, Aged 90.